C3S/c3sMembership/README.rst

 Setup the virtual environment::

-   $ virtualenv -p python2 env
+   $ python -m venv env

 Activate the virtual environment and update pip and setuptools::